elan-ev/opencast-bigbluebutton-integration/post-archive/README.md

 - Add the file `bbb-publish-after-cutting.xml`.
 This will add a new Publish option to the VideoEditor, which needs to be used when cutting videos after they have been uploaded from BBB.
 - In the Admin-UI, create the user you entered in the post_archive.rb during "Setup BBB"
 - When using Opencast 8.6 or lower: Apply a fix in the file `/etc/encoding/opencast-images.properties` by assigning the variable `profile.import.image-frame.ffmpeg.command` the value `-sseof -3 -i #{in.video.path} -update 1 -q:v 1 #{out.dir}/#{out.name}#{out.suffix}`.
+- Please adjust the snapshot workflow operation in the `partial-error.xml` workflow archiving the flavors `smil/source+partial,etherpad/sharednotes,json/times,captions/*` to avoid source data loss in case of processing errors.

 Limitations & Take Cares
 --------